aws/aws-toolkit-vscode/docs/debugging-python-lambda-functions.md

 ## Start debugging

 1. Set a breakpoint in your lambda handler somewhere after the line `ptvsd.wait_for_attach()`.
-2. Open a terminal in `<app root>`, and run the following commands.
+2. Open a terminal in `<sam app root>`, and run the following commands.
 The SAM CLI will invoke your lambda handler, and wait for a debugger to attach to it.
+Replace `HelloWorldFunction` with the name of the function that you want to invoke.

     ```bash
     # Bash